assemblee-virtuelle/semapps/website/docs/middleware/importer/gogocarto.md

         baseUrl: null, // Base URL of the GoGoCarto instance
         type: 'elements' // Currently, only elements can be imported },
-      // ... see ImporterService settings for other source config available },
+      // ... see ImporterMixin settings for other source config available },
     dest: {
       containerUri: null, // Container where the data will be posted (must be created already)